 You pay the amount you would pay for these services on an outpatient basis.

-If you get authorized SNF care at an out-of-network SNF after your emergency replacements required because of breakage, wear, loss, or a change in the patient's physical condition condition is stabilized, your cost is the cost sharing you would pay at a network SNF.
+If you get authorized SNF care at an out-of-network SNF after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network SNF.